markpatton/pass-uber-interleaved/pass-core/pass-core-file-service/README.md

 The service is configured via environment variables.
 The service by default will use a filesystem based persistence store and does not require any additional configuration.
 If the variable PASS_CORE_FILE_SERVICE_ROOT_DIR does not have any value, the File Service will default to the system temp folder and create a temporary root folder of a random value in the system temp.
-The variable PASS_CORE_FILE_SERVICE_ROOT_DIR is used by both the filesystem and S3 persistence.
-It is the root directory where temporary files are stored before being persisted to the configured persistence store.
+The variable PASS_CORE_FILE_SERVICE_ROOT_DIR is used by both the FILE_SYSTEM and S3 service types.
+It is the root directory where temporary files are stored before being persisted to the configured persistence store as specified by PASS_CORE_FILE_SERVICE_TYPE.
+The value for the PASS_CORE_FILE_SERVICE_ROOT_DIR can be a file system path or a S3 bucket name, however it is NOT recommended to have the PASS_CORE_FILE_SERVICE_ROOT_DIR be a S3 bucket as it is much slower to process files.

 The following environment variables are available for configuring the service: